Preventing Shin Splints with Compression Stockings

 About Dr. Brent Wells

-Dr. Brent Wells is a graduate of the University of Nevada where he earned his bachelor of science degree before moving on to complete his doctorate from Western States Chiropractic College.
-He founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.
+Dr. Brent Wells founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.
 He became passionate about being in the chiropractic field after his own experiences with hurried, unprofessional healthcare providers.
-The goal for Dr. Wells is to treat his patients with care and compassion while providing them with a better quality of life through his professional treatment.
+Dr. Wells desires to treat his patients with care and compassion while providing them with a better quality of life through his professional treatment.